Bouhm/stardew-valley-mods/README.md

 # StardewValleyMods
 A collection of Stardew Valley mods that improve player experience, quality of life, and add new content to the game.

+No longer actively maintained by me.
+Co-maintained by [@Pathoschild](https://github.com/Pathoschild)

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io)
 2. Download mods and unzip them into *Stardew Valley/Mods*.